Jean-Marie Domenach

 Jean-Marie Domenach ([dɔmənak]; 13 February 1922 – 5 July 1997) was a French writer and intellectual.
 He was noted as a left-wing and Catholic thinker.

 Domenach was born in Lyon, where he studied at the Lycée du Parc.
-In 1957, he took over the editorship of Esprit, the literary and political journal of personalism founded in 1945 by Emmanuel Mounier and followed (from 1950 to 1957) by Albert Béguin.
-Domenach voluntarily retired from Esprit at age 54 and began writing and teaching at the university level.
+In 1949, he became an editor of Esprit, the literary and political journal of personalism and non-conformism founded in 1932 by Emmanuel Mounier.
+In 1956, Domenach became chief editor.
+He voluntarily retired from Esprit in 1977, at 54, and began writing and teaching at the university level.
 Opposed to torture during the Algerian War, he also held a meeting denouncing the 1961 Paris massacre.
-He died in Paris, aged 75.
+He died in Paris in 1997, aged 75.